Lapland-Robotics/AI.R-RoboDog/README.md

 git submodule update --init --recursive
 ```

-> Please notify any missing dependencies or error.

 # Build and source the project

 To build and source the project, you first need to move in the folder of the repo, then use the following command.